Twenty thousand poults, hatched Tuesday morning, arrived here around 6:30 Tuesday night!

 The truck backed up to the building.
 It left Wilmer, Minnesota at 1:30 and made it to our place almost 5 hours later.

-The boys unloaded the skidloader for us, and Beth, who will be 60 this year, and I “dumped” the poults into their new homes.
+The boys unloaded the skidloader for us, and Beth and I “dumped” the poults into their new homes.
 It’s not a terribly hard job, but it is 90 degrees in the barn, which makes it about 3x harder than it would be if it were 60 degrees like it was outside!
 The boys got to go back to the front of the building to reload the skidloader in the cool, fresh air, so I don’t think they understand how hot it really gets!
 (This is what Beth and I do the whole time we’re unloading…complain about the heat.)

 Within ONE HOUR, we had the poults in their new homes, and the door to the barn closed.
 They found their food and water right away, and I went inside to find my own. :)